icanbwell/fhir-server/security.md

 Once a new service account has been created in OAuth provider, the service uses a client id and client secret to get an OAuth access token.
 This token is passed in every call to the FHIR server as a bearer token in the Authorization header.

-The following scopes are required in this access token:
+The following scopes are allowed in this access token:
 1. user (http://hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/index.html) e.g., `user/Patient.read`
 2. access (see Access Control section below) e.g., `access/aetna.*`
 3. patient e.g. `patient/Observation.read`